 You must have a quota permit to enter the BWCAW for overnight trips during the quota season: May 1 - September 30.

-Overnight users in the non-quota season, October 1 - April 30, and day users all year need a self issued permit available with no reservation and no charge at most entry points and at Forest Service offices.
+Overnight users in the non-quota season, October 1 - April 30, and day users all year need a self issued permit which is available with no reservation and no charge at most entry points and at Superior National Forest offices.